 Lastly, Summerville entered into a pre-filing stipulation with the State Bar, saving the courts time and resources.
 By acknowledging her misconduct, the attorney garnered mitigation.
 Summerville’s remorse and acceptance of wrongdoing were reviewed by the State Bar and counted as a mitigating circumstance.

 Summerville must take and pass the Multistate Professional Responsibility Examination (MPRE).
 Failure to pass the MPRE or adhere to any of the terms of her probation will result in a one year suspension without hearing.
-Summerville will also need to participate in Ethics School, although the hours will not count toward her required MCLE hours for the next compliance period.
+Summerville also must participate in ethics school, although the hours will not count toward her required MCLE hours for the next compliance period.

 The attorney will be responsible for covering all court costs, which at the time of sentencing totaled $3,139.
 The costs are subject to increase, in which case Summerville will need to pay the additional fees.